jonaaldas/transactionsV2/README.md

 The user can edit each transaction and change between a seller and buyer, we also have the option to delete a transaction.

+On the main homepage, the user filters the transactions between Buyers and Sellers.
+He can also Archive the transaction when he is done with it.
+He can access the archived transactions in separate tabs.

+On the transactions tab, he can un-Archive the transactions and also delete the transaction for good.

 ## Built With

  -  React
  -   Styled Components
  -   React Router v6
  -   Context API
  -   Hooks:
     -   useState
     -   useEffect
     -   useContext
     -   useReducer

+ - Node.js
+ - Express.js
+ - MongoDB

 ## What I learned

 -   How to implement the Context API
 -   How to use React Router v6
 -   How to use reducer instead of useState
+- How to build REST APIs
+- How to integrate the frontend with the backend
+- How to use express.js to build a server

 ### Continued Development

-I would like to learn about authentication and add a user login.
-I would also like to learn about backend development or Supabase so that a user's transactions can be saved in a database.
-I will also like to add additional functionality to each eachClient component.
-I would like to add a comment section and the ability to add files.
+I would like to learn about authentication and authorization.
+Add different types of roles to users.
 ## Made By

 -   Personal Portfolio:  [Jonaathanaldas.com ](https://jonathanaldas.com/)